Skip to main content

 Ballaghaweary solar development

-The proposed Ballaghaweary solar installation, near Greenogue in County Meath, will have an export capacity of up to 16MW MEC (export capacity).
-It will generate enough renewable electricity to meet the annual energy needs of around 4,500 homes a year and produce CO2 savings of over 5,5000 tonnes per annum.
+The Ballaghaweary solar project was granted planning permission in January 2022.
+The site is located in the townland of Ballaghaweary, near Ashbourne, and will have an export capacity of up to 18.3 MW MEC.
+It's estimated that the solar farm will generate enough renewable electricity to meet the annual energy needs of around 4,500 homes a year and produce CO2 savings of over 5,500 tonnes per annum.
 That’s equivalent to taking over 2,500 cars off the road every year.

 A planning application for the Ballaghaweary solar development was submitted to Meath County Council in July 2021 and was granted planning consent later that year in December.
 Click here to view the Council planning website.